Private university: Bangladesh

 Numerous private universities have been established in Bangladesh since the enactment of the Private University Act, 1992, which was later repealed and replaced by the Private University Act, 2010.
-The 2010 Act introduced a structured regulatory framework for private higher education, requiring each institution to establish a Board of Trustees, Syndicate, and Academic Council.
+The 2010 Act introduced a structured regulatory framework for private higher education, requiring each institution to establish a board of trustees, syndicate, and academic co5uncil.
 It also mandates that a university may receive provisional approval for up to seven years, after which permanent certification is granted if the university meets the prescribed academic and infrastructural standards.

 All private universities must obtain approval from the University Grants Commission (UGC) before commencing operations, and their programmes and curricula are subject to UGC oversight.
 As of April 2025, there are 109 approved private universities operating across Bangladesh.

 Brunei

 Private institutions must confer the students with external programs such as BDTVEC, the largest awarding body in the country, BTEC, and Cambridge International Examinations pathways.
 Accreditation by the Brunei Darussalam National Accreditation Council (BDNAC) is crucial to establish a private institution.